A new type of air motor was the inspiration for the founding of FIMAC S.p.A. in 1921.

 Since 1995 FIMAC became an independent player on the world market and was awarded the first contracts in civilian programs for business jets, with the company that builds the IAI Gulfstream G150 and the G200.
 These contracts were for the provision of actuators for the rudder and the airbrakes.

-FIMAC last decade has consolidated its market position in international military equipment, acquiring various orders for reconnaissance pod ECS systems fitted to the Saab JAS 39 Gripen, F16 and Sukoi SU 30 aircraft and has successfully competed for other civil aircraft hydraulic systems for new vehicles developed by IAI / Gulfstream and Bombardier / Learjet.
+During the last decade, FIMAC has consolidated its market position in international military equipment, acquiring various orders for reconnaissance pod ECS systems fitted to the Saab JAS 39 Gripen, F16 and Sukoi SU 30 aircraft and has successfully competed for other civil aircraft hydraulic systems for new vehicles developed by IAI / Gulfstream and Bombardier / Learjet.

 We are driven by two things: our customers’ requirements and our desire to improve on the designs and developments we have already made.